hanifkumara/hiring-channel-api/README.md

 ## Installation

-Use the package manager npm to install dependencies.
+Clone this repository and then use the package manager npm to install dependencies.

 ```bash